 that was used in this update.

-The first part of this update was prepared with Grant Funding from the Washington State Department of Ecology SMA Grant Agreement No. G1200038.
+The initial 2014 Shoreline Master Program update was prepared with Grant Funding from the Washington State Department of Ecology SMA Grant Agreement No. G1200038.

+The 2021 periodic review Shoreline Master Program update was prepared with Grant Funding from the Washington State Department of Ecology SMA Grant Agreement No. SEASMP-1921-ToPeEll-00075

 TABLE OF CONTENTS